By Deeyoung MaLinkedInWebsiteJuly 9, 202612 min readScheduling OperationsReviewed July 31, 2026

 What should an August 2026 restaurant staffing plan include?

-It should include Civic Holiday coverage, weekend demand ranges, student and seasonal availability dates, hard-role coverage, backup staff, labour review notes, and final export or filing steps.
+It should include source-check times, Civic Holiday coverage, event and disruption scenarios, student and seasonal availability dates, hard-role coverage, backup staff, actual-hours review, and one approved payroll handoff.

 Why is August different for Canadian restaurants?